 The statistical analysis was performed by a biomedical statistician.
 Continuous data was tested for normality and measures of central tendency were compared as means and SD using the Student t-test for normally distributed variables; and as medians with interquartile range using the Mann-Whitney U test for non-parametric variables.
-A two-tailed P-value less than 0.05 was considered as statistically significant.
-Categorical variables were compared using the Tukey’s multiple comparisons test.
-Repeated measured ANOVA was used to compare means in potassium and CO2 values from baseline to 15 min.
+A two-tailed P-value less than 0.05 was considered statistically significant.
+Categorical variables were compared using Tukey’s multiple comparisons test.
+Repeated measures ANOVA was used to compare means in potassium and CO2 values from baseline to 15 min.
 Corresponding associations are summarized as appropriate effect size with 95%CIs.
 Statistical analysis was performed using PRISM 7.03 GraphPad software (La Jolla, CA, United States).
 This study is reported following the STROBE statement checklist for observational studies.

 RESULTS

 Twenty-four participants were included.
-There was no missing data and there were no violations in the study protocol.
-The mean (SD) age was 63.1 (12.1) years.
+There were no missing data and no violations in the study protocol.
+The mean (SD) age of the participants was 63.1 (12.1) years.
 Twenty-one (88%) participants were male 21 (87.5%).
 The mean (SD) body mass index was 29.8 (5.5) mg/m2.
 The ASA Physical Status was 3 in 11 (45.8%) participants, and 4 (54.2%) in 13 participants.
-During the intervention, mean (SD) PaCO2 increased from 43.58 (8.3) mmHg at pre-intervention to 83.90 (13.6) 15 minutes after intervention (Effect size 40.1 mmHg; P < 0.0001) (Figure 2C).
+During the intervention, mean (SD) PaCO2 increased from 43.58 (8.3) mmHg at pre-intervention to 83.90 (13.6) 15 min post-intervention (effect size 40.1 mmHg; P < 0.0001) (Figure 2C).
 PaCO2 trends with time are presented graphically in Figure 2C.
-The mean (SD) serum bicarbonate increased from 26.8 (2.0) mmol/L at baseline to 28.2 (1.9) mmol/L at 15 minutes; P = 0.02.
+The mean (SD) serum bicarbonate increased from 26.8 (2.0) mmol/L at baseline to 28.2 (1.9) mmol/L at 15 min; P = 0.02.
 There were no significant changes in other electrolytes including plasma glucose concentrations.

-The mean (SD) serum potassium increased from 4.16 (0.35) mmol/L at baseline to 4.28 (0.33) mmol/L at 15 min (Effect Size 0.09 mol/L; P = 0.22) (Figure 2A).
+Mean (SD) serum potassium increased from 4.16 (0.35) mmol/L at baseline to 4.28 (0.33) mmol/L at 15 min (effect size 0.09 mol/L; P = 0.22) (Figure 2A).
 There were no changes in mean potassium values over the study period (repeated measures ANOVA, P = 0.95) (Figure 2B).
 There was no significant correlation between PaCO2 and potassium; Pearson’s coefficient 0.06 (95%CI: -0.09 to 0.21) (Figure 3).
 Similarly, there was no significant correlation between pH and potassium (Pearson’s coefficient -0.07; 95%CI: -0.22 to 0.09).

 DISCUSSION